cert-lv/graphoscope/docs/admin.md

 To add a non-default group - append it's name to the YAML file with a list of regexps to detect it and restart the service.

+## Debug info

+During queries several things happen in a background like SQL to Elasticsearch JSON query conversion, fields name adaptation, etc. Each plugin can save progress information and return to the user.
+Disabled by default, can be enabled in profile settings.
+Accessible in a browser's console.

 ## Custom graph elements style

 It's possible to customize the style of graph nodes.
 The previous data source definition contained `group: name` and `group: country` - two styling groups, similar to the CSS classnames.
 To set your own styles change directory to the service's location and create a new file based on the example: